-In line with this metaphor, key goals were assigned National Key Performance Indicators (NKPIs) and robust delivery plans were specified for each initiative.
-The results of the GTP are also subject to a rigorous review process, which is conducted by both local and foreign external reviewers.
-Results of these reviews are reported regularly to the rakyat through the publication of annual reports and other public engagement sessions such as the GTP Open Days.
+In line with this detailed approach to reform, key goals were assigned National Key Performance Indicators (NKPIs) accompanied with detailed and resilient plans to achieve each initiative.
+As it is an ongoing process, the GTP is subject to constant and ongoing review by local and foreign external reviewers.
+What's more, these reviews are made publically available through the publication of annual reports and other mediums.